valencik/mastersAPSC/documents/thesis/thesis.md

 ![A histogram of all NSR entries published from 1896 to 2014](images/NSR-yearly-histogram.pdf){#fig:nsrhisto}

-The comparatively low publication numbers in the first 50 years was a useful property of the dataset.
+The fact that there were comparatively low publication numbers in the first 50 years was a useful property of the dataset.
 It permitted testing data analysis code on small portions of the data (years pre 1950), before applying the code to the full dataset.
 This was helpful in developing the network analysis code and visualizations, as post 1950 the networks are too large to process quickly.

 There are two primary visual methods for displaying summary information in this application: histograms and pie charts.
 The histograms, as seen in Figure @fig:nsrhisto, can show how a slice of the database evolves over time.
-It is also useful to see amounts in categorical data.
+They are also useful to see amounts in categorical data.
 Figure @fig:viz-types-histo shows the amount of each different document type in the NSR database.

 ![A histogram showing the contribution types over all years](images/viz-types-NSR-histo.png){#fig:viz-types-histo}